cgbartnik/cgbartnik.github.io/_publications/2019-04-18-fmri_paper.md

   - affordances
   - scene perception
   - deep learning
-excerpt: "Our fMRI and behavioral study published in PNAS reveals that human visual cortex distinctly represents locomotive affordances in scenes—beyond what current DNNs can model."
+excerpt: "Our fMRI and behavioral study, published in PNAS, reveals that human visual cortex distinctly represents locomotive affordances in scenes—beyond what current DNNs can model."
 image:
   path: assets/images/michael-olsen-YWxfEBlvoiI-unsplash.jpg
   alt: "Thumbnail of fMRI study on action affordances"